pb111/Machine-Learning-with-Python/README.md

   -  ### Data Cleaning and Preprocessing Projects

-       - [Data Cleaning with Python and Pandas](https://github.com/pb111/Data-Cleaning-with-Python-NumPy-and-Pandas/blob/master/Data%20Cleaning%20with%20Python%20and%20Pandas.ipynb): In this project, I discuss `principles of tidy data` and `signs of an untidy data`.
-I discuss EDA and present ways to deal with `outliers` and `missing and negative numerical values`.
-I discuss how to check for missing values with `ASSERT` statement.
-I present how to reshape data using the Pandas `melt()` function.
+       - [Data Cleaning with Python and Pandas](https://github.com/pb111/Data-Cleaning-with-Python-NumPy-and-Pandas/blob/master/Data%20Cleaning%20with%20Python%20and%20Pandas.ipynb): In this project, I discuss principles of tidy data and signs of an untidy data.
+I discuss EDA and present ways to deal with outliers and missing and negative numerical values.
+I discuss how to check for missing values with ASSERT statement.
+I present how to reshape data using the pandas melt() function.

        - [Data Preprocessing Project- Dealing with missing numerical values](https://github.com/pb111/Data-Preprocessing-Project-Dealing-with-Missing-Numerical-Values/blob/master/Data%20Preprocessing%20Project%20-%20Dealing%20with%20Missing%20Numerical%20Values.ipynb): This project describes various techniques to deal with missing numerical values.
-I have discussed how to `drop missing values`, `fill missing values with test-statistic` and `imputer`.
-I discuss how to check for missing values with `ASSERT` statement.
+I have discussed how to drop missing values, fill missing values with test-statistic and imputer.
+I discuss how to check for missing values with ASSERT statement.

        - [Data Preprocessing Project- Dealing with text and categorical data](https://github.com/pb111/Data-Preprocessing-Project-Dealing-with-Text-and-Categorical-Data-/blob/master/Data%20Preprocessing%20Project%20-%20Dealing%20with%20Text%20and%20Categorical%20data.ipynb): This project illustrates useful techniques to deal with the text and categorical data.